coneco-lab/brainstim-multimodal/README.md

     - Students that miss one deadline cannot take the exam under Option A. Clearly, they can still take the exam under Option B
 3. **Mentioning and explaining all the relevant theoretical concepts in the assignments**: maximum 12 points
 4. **Clear formal writing**: maximum 4 points
+    - :warning: Pay attention to this point!
+Write as you would in a written exam, a thesis, or a scientific paper.
+Do not write as you would in your own notes
 4. **_Cum laude_ awarded upon reaching 30/30, if one or more of the following conditions are met**:
     - Continued active participation during _briefings/debriefings_
     - Ability to find and explain non-trivial connections between concepts